VIVRE LE PIANO - ADILIA ALIEVA, documentary film

 The framework plot consists of stunning performance sequences which focus on the artist herself.
 They are put together in an intimate way and renounce orchestral grandeur and therefore give opportunity to the sometimes shy and yet playful pianist to display her full musicianship.

-VIVRE LE PIANO gets by without off-commentaries completely and lets the pianist take over the lead through her world.
-This makes up a film that tells its story in a subtle and quiet way and invites the viewers to engage with its journey and the beat of the artist which she
+a subtle and quiet way and invites the viewers to engage with its journey and the beat of the

 determines herself.